stelligent/stelligent_demo/README.md

 This demo launches in an AmazonWebServices VirtualPrivateCloud with one command.
 One pipeline control box with puppet and jenkins is launched, as well as a webserver AutoScalingGroup tied to an ElasticLoadBalancer, resolved by a Route53 cname alias.
 SimpleStorageService is used for authenticated retrieval of static templates, manifests, and encrypted keys for demo, while logs and other output are stored securely.

 The web service serves up "Juxtapo-random": two random instagram images juxtaposed for postmodern study.
-Jenkins deploys http://nando-automation-demo.elasticoperations.com, based on SourceControlManagement of this github repo, updating the images and their layout on the page.
+Jenkins delivers http://nando-automation-demo.elasticoperations.com, based on SourceControlManagement of this github repo.

 Acceptance tests ensure the images are valid, sized appropriately, tags pass decency tests, and that the image placement makes sense from a UserInterface feng shui perspective.
 Security tests ensure the application has been deployed securely.